Tag Archives: Masons

 Was Mr. Roosevelt home the night of the UFO sighting?
 The article doesn’t say and we’ll probably never know but it is known that Sagamore was called Roosevelt’s Summer White House and it was the middle of summer.

-One clue was his December 3, 1907 Annual Address to Congress.
 The speech is mundane for the most part dealing with anti-trust actions, railroads, the Department of Agriculture, conservation, unions and such but near the end of it Roosevelt begins to lay out the groundwork for creating the world’s most dominant modern navy.
 It seemed Roosevelt had a great grasp of what was happening in the world concerning Japan, Germany and China and their eventual rise on the world’s stage.
 He specifically recommended dredging Pearl Harbor to make it a world class naval base and increasing Alaska’s defenses.
 Did he know something about the world no one else did?
 His maneuvering just months after the Sagamore Hill incident directly led to America’ emergence as the modern world’s greatest Suprerpower.
 Did he have help from E.T. whispering in his ear?
 During his tenure America’s Navy grew from 5th to 3rd in the world in size.

 The second clue is the very interesting coincidence of the Second International Peace Convention held at The Hague, Netherlands that year from June 15 to October 18, 1907 which was during the Sagamore Hill sighting.
 That convention was the brainchild of none other than Teddy Roosevelt!
 It was an attempt to codify the rules of war – particularly naval warfare.
 More importantly, it was seen as the world’s first attempt at an international governing body – a forerunner to the League of Nations and the United Nations.

-So one could ask if possibly aliens (or time travelers for that matter) were attempting to lay out the groundwork for (or interfere with) the earth’s direction in the 20th and 21st centuries and might they have been in contact with our Presidents long before Mr. Eisenhower’s 1954 encounter?
-To see the complete newspaper clipping go to http://www.worldufowatch.com/historical_newspaper_clippings
+Are aliens attempting to lay out the groundwork for, or interfere with, the earth’s direction in the 20th and 21st centuries?
+And might they have been in contact with American Presidents long before Eisenhower’s 1954 encounter?
+To see the complete newspaper clipping go to http://www.worldufowatch.com/historical_newspaper_clippings For the Silo, Robert Spearing.

 Top Heritage Buildings In Kitchener Waterloo Include ‘Lady Gaga’ Hotel